Poseidon: Rape and assault victims

-One day, Poseidon spotted Caenis walking by the seashore, caught her and raped her.
-Having enjoyed her greatly, he offered her a wish, any wish.
-Traumatized, Caenis wished to be transformed into a man, so that she would never experience assault again.
-Poseidon fulfilled her request and changed her into a male warrior, who then took the name Caeneus.
 Another time Poseidon once fell in love with a Phocian woman, Corone, the daughter of Coronaeus as she was walking along the shore.
 He attempted to court her, but she rejected him, and ran away.
 Poseidon then chased her down with the aim to rape her.
 Athena, witnessing all that, took pity in the girl and changed her into a crow.